๐ŸฐIntro to Old English

 Why This Matters

 Don't just memorize which dialect came from which region.
-Know why West Saxon became the prestige dialect, how phonological differences help us identify a text's origin, and what the survival of certain manuscripts tells us about medieval literary culture.
-When you encounter exam questions about dialect features or text attribution, you'll need to connect specific linguistic markers to broader patterns of political dominance, monastic scholarship, and scribal tradition.
+Know why West Saxon became the prestige dialect, how phonological differences help you identify a text's origin, and what the survival of certain manuscripts tells us about medieval literary culture.
+Exam questions about dialect features or text attribution will require you to connect specific linguistic markers to broader patterns of political dominance, monastic scholarship, and scribal tradition.

 Prestige and Standardization